-Bonus Tip: Get disaster recovery system and plan in place for your paper documents?
-The average small-to-medium company would go out-of-business within three years if their data-filled files were destroyed.
+Bonus Tip: Get a disaster recovery system and plan in place for your paper documents?
+The average small-to-medium company would go out of business within three years if their data-filled files were destroyed.

 Think our modern offices are using less paper than ever?
 Think again.
 Despite the world feeling more digital every day, businesses are relying on hard documents more than ever.

 Currently, the average employee uses about 10,000 pages annually—and that number is likely to rise.
 In 2020, Statista predicts paper use to increase by 1.2%.

 It’s a number that shocks most IT teams, but it’s true!
 On average, about 1–3% of the average company's revenue is spent on print.
 This makes print the third largest spend outside of rent and payroll.